deisygysi/EVOP_2019/docs/00_Intro.md

 *Descriptive statistics* and *Inferential statistics*.
 The descriptive analysis gives an *overview* about the sample and the inferential analysis tests hypothesis about the population.

-Before we can understand **what** the data is revealing us, we have to be able to split the variables in its correct category.
+Before we can understand **what** the data is revealing us, we have to be able to split the variables	into	their	correct	categories.

 ## Types of variables
 The variables can be classified into two main groups: